Dr Zoe Picton-Howell

 After reading law at London University I completed my Law Society Finals at the College of Law, London (passing with Honours).
 I joined Nabarro Nathanson (now CMS, Nabarro & Olswang) as a trainee solicitor.
 I qualified as a solicitor and stayed with that firm specialising in commercial litigation, especially insolvency and media law and acting for German businesses trading within the UK.
-I then became a partner of a small London firm, heading up the firm's litigation and employment department, specialising in media law and acting for German businesses.
+I then became a partner of a smaller London firm specialising in media law and acting for German businesses, heading up the firm's litigation and employment department.

-I am currently a PBL and healthcare law tutor at York Law School.
+I am currently a PBL tutor and the current lead for the undergraduate healthcare law module at York Law School.
 (Previously I taught law with the Open University.
 I also taught healthcare professionals on the Mary Seacole Programme of the NHS Leadership Academy.)
-I also teach medical students at Edinburgh Medical School on their Health Ethics and Society course, including disability, mental health, social determinants of health and global health ethics.
+I also teach medical students at Edinburgh Medical School on their social sciences and health ethics and society courses, including disability, mental health, social determinants of health and global health ethics.

 I am the author Edinburgh University law school’s post-graduate course for medical professionals entitled ‘Medical care for children, law, rights and ethics’.
 I am a module author for Disability Matters, the government funded training hub for professionals who work with children and young people.
-I also organise this university’s medico-legal ‘real world book group’ aiming to bring together students and staff from YLS, HYMS and Health Sciences.
+I also organise this university’s medico-legal ‘real world book group’ which brings together students and staff from YLS, HYMS and Health Sciences.

 I work closely with health professionals.
 I have served on many health-related national expert advisory, guideline and research committees, including CH-UK Expert Group on Child Epilepsy Death; Royal College of Paediatrics & Child Health (RCPCH) Ethics & Law Committee and national council; NICE End of Life Care for Children Expert Guidelines Committee, the subsequent NICE quality standards committee and NCEPOD Child Chronic Neuro-disability advisory committee.

-I regularly speak at conferences on issues related to child health law and disabled children’s rights, a sample of my conference presentations for 2018 include:
+I regularly speak at conferences on issues related to child health law and disabled children’s rights, a sample of my publications and conference presentations for 2018/2019 include: